IanFletcher1Spatial/strigo-lab-exercises/write-data/exercise.md

 Click the Run button to run the workspace and convert your CSV to Excel.
 If the Translation Parameter Values dialog appears, just click Run.

 4. View the Written Data

+After "Translation was SUCCESSFUL" appears as the last line in your Translation Log, the workspace has finished running.

 To confirm the Excel file was written, click the writer feature type once to select it.
 Then click the Open Containing folder icon that appears on the small toolbar above the feature type.
 This button lets you open the folder where data was written in Windows Explorer.
 You should see a new AffectedVendors.xlsx file.
 To inspect the written data, you can open it with Microsoft Excel.